mantidproject/mantid/docs/source/release/v3.13.0/indirect_inelastic.rst

 - The MSDFit, IqtFit and ConvFit interfaces now allow selection of discontinuous spectra ranges and masking energy ranges.
 - The JumpFit interface now allows masking of energy ranges.
+- The QENS Fitting interfaces can now be provided multiple data-sets as input -- these data-sets can be viewed individually within the interface (plot, fit result, etc.)

 Bugfixes
 ########